Brda (Goriška Brda)

 Where to stay

-Stay inside one of the villages rather than along the valley road.
+Stay inside one of the villages, not along the valley road.
 Smartno is the most complete walled village in Brda and a sensible base; Belica and Hisa Marica (both to verify with the DMO for current operation) are long-standing guesthouses with their own kitchens and small cellars.
-San Martin is a slightly larger hotel on the edge of Smartno, used to receiving wine-trade visitors.
-For something quieter, Vila Vipolze occupies a restored sixteenth-century villa with a working vineyard.
-The tourism office in Dobrovo (Hisa Kulture) keeps a current list of family rooms that do not appear on the booking platforms — for the shoulder season and harvest weeks, this is the way in.
-Avoid the larger hotels in Nova Gorica unless you are passing through; the point of Brda is to wake up inside it.
+San Martin, a slightly larger hotel on the edge of Smartno, is used to receiving wine-trade visitors.
+For something calmer, Vila Vipolze occupies a restored sixteenth-century villa with its own vineyard.
+The tourism office in Dobrovo (Hisa Kulture) keeps a current list of family rooms that never reach the booking platforms; in late spring and the harvest weeks, that list is the way in.
+The larger hotels in Nova Gorica suit a stopover and nothing more; Brda is a place to wake up in.

 What to eat

 The Brda kitchen is recognisably Friulian in shape and Slovenian in seasoning.
-Pršut (the local dry-cured ham, related to but distinct from Italian prosciutto), frico (a crisp wheel of melted cheese and potato), gnocchi with plums in late summer, and the inevitable cherries in May and June.
-Restaurants worth the table: Gostilna Belica in Krasno for the kitchen and the family cellar; Klinec in Medana for a long lunch built around their own wines; Pri Mostu in Dobrovo for the simpler version.
-Order Rebula — dry, often with skin contact — to begin; finish with a glass of the local cherry brandy.
-Several producers (Movia, Klinec, Kabaj, Edi Simcic) take tasting visits by appointment.
-Booking 48 hours ahead is the norm and a courtesy.
-The cherry festival in early June is worth timing a visit around if you can.
+Pršut, the local dry-cured ham, related to but distinct from Italian prosciutto.
+Frico, a crisp wheel of melted cheese and potato.
+Gnocchi with plums in late summer, and the inevitable cherries in May and June.
+Gostilna Belica in Krasno earns its table with the kitchen and the family cellar.
+Klinec in Medana does a long lunch built around their own wines, and Pri Mostu in Dobrovo serves the simpler version.
+Begin with Rebula, dry and often skin-contact, then finish with a glass of the local cherry brandy.
+Several producers (Movia, Klinec, Kabaj, Edi Simcic) take tasting visits by appointment; booking 48 hours ahead is both the norm and a courtesy.
+If you can time a visit around the cherry festival in early June, do.

 What to do

-Walk between villages — the ridge path from Smartno to Slapnik takes a little over an hour and crosses three working vineyards.
+Walk between villages.
+The ridge path from Smartno to Slapnik takes a little over an hour and crosses three vineyards in production.
 Climb the Gonjace observation tower above Kojsko for the view across both Brda and the Italian Collio.
 Visit the small village museum in Smartno for the wine history.
 Cross into Italy on foot at the Vipolze–San Floriano crossing, eat lunch in a Collio osteria, walk back.
-The Briska Cesta cycling route loops the hills on quiet roads.
-The Vipava valley to the south, with its Karst-edge wines, is a sensible day trip.
-The point of Brda is to slow down to the pace of one cellar before lunch and one after — not to tick off a list.
+The Briska Cesta cycling route loops the hills on minor roads.
+The Vipava valley to the south, with its Karst-edge wines, makes a sensible day trip.
+One cellar before lunch, one after.
+That is the pace, and nothing here asks you to tick off a list.

 Respect

 Brda is a working agricultural region, not a wine theme park.
-Tastings are usually held in working cellars by the people who made the wine; arriving without an appointment is increasingly unwelcome, especially during harvest.
-Do not drive between cellars after tasting — taxi numbers are listed at the Hisa Kulture office in Dobrovo, and several wineries will arrange a shared driver for parties of four or more.
-The border with Italy is open and people cross it many times a week; treat it as the social fact it is rather than a photo opportunity.
-Buy at least one bottle from each cellar you visit — it is the local convention, and the margin matters to small producers.
+Tastings happen in the cellars, poured by the people who made the wine, and arriving without an appointment is increasingly unwelcome, especially during harvest.
+Do not drive between cellars after tasting.
+Taxi numbers are posted at the Hisa Kulture office in Dobrovo, and several wineries will arrange a shared driver for parties of four or more.
+The border with Italy is open and people cross it many times a week; treat it as the social fact it is, not a photo opportunity.
+Buy at least one bottle from each cellar you visit.
+That is the local convention, and the margin matters to small producers.
 Cherry trees in private orchards are not pick-your-own; ask first or buy at the village markets in June.
-Speak some Slovenian if you can — hvala (thank you) and dober dan (good day) are noticed and appreciated.
-The villages quiet down by ten in the evening; respect that.
+A little Slovenian goes a long way: hvala for thank you, dober dan for good day.
+The villages settle down by ten in the evening.
+Respect that.

 Practical notes